Buck Ruxton: Relocation to Britain

 With financial assistance from his family and the Bombay Medical Service, Ruxton relocated to Britain in 1926.
 He attended medical courses at London's University College Hospital under the name Gabriel Hakim, before moving to Edinburgh in 1927 to begin studies towards obtaining a Fellowship of the Royal Colleges of Surgeons.
 Although Ruxton failed his entrance examination, the General Medical Council authorised his practising medicine in the United Kingdom on the strength of the qualifications he had earlier obtained in Bombay.
 Shortly thereafter, he legally changed his name via deed poll to "Buck Ruxton".

 While studying to become a Fellow of the Royal Colleges of Surgeons in Edinburgh, Ruxton became acquainted with a 26-year-old woman named Isabella Van Ess, who managed a café in the city.
 At the time of their acquaintance, Isabella was still legally married to a Dutchman whom she had wed in 1919, but this marriage had only lasted a matter of weeks, and she had resumed using her maiden name of Kerr.
 The two began courting, and Isabella was with Ruxton when he relocated to England in 1928.
 He worked as a locum to a London doctor, a fellow Parsi named Manek Motofram, and later as an assistant to a Stepney-based doctor named.
 B. R. Rygate.
-The following year, Isabella gave birth to the couple's first child, a daughter they named Elizabeth.
+In August the following year, Isabella gave birth to the couple's first child, a daughter they named Elizabeth Ava.
 (Note: Although Ruxton and Isabella never married, she adopted his surname, and both presented themselves as a married couple.)

 Buck and Isabella Ruxton, pictured with their oldest daughter, Elizabeth, in 1930.

 Establishment of medical practice

 In 1930, the Ruxtons relocated from London to Lancaster, Lancashire, where he established a medical practice at his family home at 2 Dalton Square.

 Ruxton had made great efforts to assimilate himself into British society, and he quickly acquired a reputation among his patients as a diligent and compassionate general physician who was well-respected and popular within the community.
 He is known to have waived his treatment fees on several occasions when he felt his patients could not afford to pay them.
-The following year, a second daughter, Diane, was born.
-Two years later, in 1933, Isabella gave birth to a son named William.
-The same year, the Ruxtons employed a young maid and live-in housekeeper named Mary Jane Rogerson, primarily to care for their children.
+The following year, a second daughter, Diane Rose, was born.
+Two years later, in July 1933, Isabella gave birth to a son named William Gladstone.
+The same year, the Ruxtons employed a young maid and live-in housekeeper named Mary Jane Rogerson (b.
+8 October 1915), primarily to care for their children.